tylium/unit-enum/README.md

 - `from_ordinal`: Convert an ordinal back to an enum variant, if possible.
 - `discriminant`: Retrieve the discriminant of an enum variant.
 - `from_discriminant`: Convert a discriminant back to an enum variant.
-- `len`: Get the total number of variants in the enum.
+- `len`: Get the total number of unit variants in the enum (excluding the "other" variant if present).
-- `values`: Returns an iterator over all variants of the enum, allowing for easy iteration and handling of each variant.
+- `values`: Returns an iterator over all unit variants of the enum.

-## Limitations
+## Supported Enum Types

-- Applicable only to enums with unit variants.
-- Enums with data-carrying or tuple variants are not supported and will result in a compile-time error.
+The macro supports two types of enums:
+1. Enums with only unit variants
+2. Enums with unit variants plus one "other" variant for handling undefined discriminant values

 ## Installation